sheikhu/django-fixmystreet/README.md

 To build a mobile app:
 * build a new project with phone gap
-* drop content of media-bxl/mobile-app/ into www phongap folder
+* drop content of media/mobile-app/ into www phongap folder
-* copy media-bxl/js/fixmystreetmap.js into www phongap folder
+* copy media/js/fixmystreetmap.js into www/js phongap folder
 * for ios: put geoserver.gis.irisnet.be and fixmystreet.irisnet(lab).be into the externalHost in the phonegap.plist file